-With temperatures rising, the forest floor will be hopping with new life as frogs and other amphibians crowd into shallow puddles of water to breed and lay their eggs.
-These puddles, better known as vernal pools, tell us a lot about nature here in New Jersey.
-And we have to hurry – they disappear quickly.
+With temperatures rising, the forest floor will be hopping with new life as frogs and other amphibians crowd into shallow basins of water to breed and lay their eggs.
+These areas are better known as vernal pools.
+They are an important type of wetlands in need of protection in New Jersey.
 This annual nighttime exploration provides a fun, outdoor learning experience for kids and adults alike.
 Discover the differences between a spring peeper, a chorus frog, and a wood frog.
-Find out how far an endangered spotted salamander will walk to find a mating pool.
+Learn how to tell the difference between salamander and frog eggs.
 And learn how all that we appreciate about springtime depends upon a few unassuming puddles of water on the forest floor.

 Warm clothing and waterproof hiking boots are strongly recommended, and don’t forget your flashlight.
 Registration is required.